H4ID3R/image-search-engine/README.md

    - Deployed the Docker container to Google Cloud Run.

 3. **Deployment**:
-   - The `Dockerfile` was set up to build the production version of the React app and serve it using Nginx.
+   - The `Dockerfile` was set up to build the production version of the React app and serve it using Apache.
    - Configured Cloud Run to automatically scale the application based on demand.

 ### Backend